Theories of Social Change (Revision 4)

 - the impact of ideology and its critique on global social change.

-To receive credit for SOCI 435, you must submit all the course assignments, achieve a grade of at least 50 per cent on each examination, and receive a course composite grade of at least "D" (50 percent).
+To receive credit for SOCI 445, you must complete a learning plan, a final take-home assignment based on the course texts, and a research proposal and research essay.
+You must achieve a minimum grade of 50 per cent on both the mid-term examination and on the research proposal and research essay and a composite course grade of at least "D" (50 percent).
 The following chart summarizes the evaluation activities and the credit weight associated with each evaluation.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.